 Buying an apartment in New York City is a slice of the American dream.
-It’s getting the apartment life you want in one of the greatest cities in the world.
+It’s getting the apartment life you want in one of the greatest cities in the world, whether looking in Manhattan, Brooklyn, or Queens. .
 Saying that owning an apartment in New York City is a good investment is an understatement.
-It’s quite possible that it could be the best investment in your life.
-To get the apartment of your dreams, you’re going to need a down payment.
-How much is required might surprise you… The average down payment in NYC is 20% of the purchase price.
+It’s entirely possible that it could be the best investment in your life.
+You will need a down payment to get the apartment of your dreams.
+How much is required might surprise you.
+The average down payment in NYC is 20% of the purchase price.
 It’s possible to put down 10% or less on many condos in the city.
-Most co-op apartments have stricter financial requirements which require a minimum of 20% down.
+Most co-op apartments have stricter financial requirements, which require a minimum of 20% down.
 Condo buildings in NYC often have minimum financing requirements as well.
-How much downpayment for a house or an apartment in NYC?
+How much is the downpayment for a house or an apartment in NYC?

 In the past, sellers were far more amenable to selling their homes for a low down payment in NYC.
 However, times have changed, especially over the past two years.
-There are several reasons why sellers might turn their noses up at low down payments.
+There are several reasons sellers might turn their noses up at low-down payments.
 These include:

-If you want to buy a home, you’re going to need to put together a down payment.
-However, it’s not just something as simple as getting the money together.
+To buy a home, you must put together a down payment.
+However, it’s not just as simple as getting the money together.
 A little strategy goes a long way.
 The following tips will help give your finances the boost you need:

-How much downpayment for an apartment or a house in NYC?
+How much is the downpayment for an apartment or a house in NYC?
 If the down payment price tags in New York City scare you, you’re not alone.
 While it may be harder to find a willing seller, there’s still a chance that you can get the apartment that you want to own.
-There are two things that most aspiring homeowners can do: they can either apply for assistance or pay mortgage insurance.
+There are two things most aspiring homeowners can do: apply for assistance or pay mortgage insurance.

-It’s absolutely normal to be at a loss when you hear how much the down payments can be.
-Talking to your mortgage loan officer and your real estate agent can help you figure out what your next step should be.
+It’s normal to be at a loss when you hear how much the down payments can be.
+Talking to your mortgage loan officer and real estate agent can help you figure out your next step.
 After all, they’re there to help!